dstackai/dstack/docs/what-is-dstack.md

 # What is dstack?

-dstack is a command-line utility to run ML workflows in the cloud, while keeping your workflows highly reproducible.
+`dstack` is a lightweight command-line utility that lets you run ML workflows in the cloud, while keeping them highly reproducible.

 ## Features